Knowledge Transfer and Innovation Fund full guidance

 - what is expected to be achieved and when

-- how it is proposed to carry out the project
+- how you propose to carry out the project to reach one (or more) of KTIF’s objectives

-- details of the status and aims of the applicant organisations along with details of experience in delivering similar projects
+- details of experience in delivering similar projects

 - details of governance arrangements where more than one entity is involved and how project partners will work together